 In 2017 Isabel was approached to facilitate and mentor a group of 5 young Zulu women as part of Sisters of the Wilderness, which is a documentary and social impact project highlighting women’s empowerment and leadership development using the power of wild nature.
 The project aims to reconnecting the audience with nature in the light of the growing disconnection between man and nature and the deteriorating state of the planet.
 Through the Social Impact the message will be spread Southern Africa, hopefully worldwide.
 Key words for this project are women empowerment, wilderness education, power of nature, interconnectedness, upliftment of women, sustainable tourism, social impact and development for women and girls.
 (Production Company: One Nature Films, UK)

-Around about the same time as Rhino Knights, the Earth Awareness’ community empowerment and development program all over Southern Africa kicked off, and to date we have been to approximately 66 schools educating and affecting about 23000 learners.
-This program has made great waves and is currently most active in Southern Botswana where we educate children and communities about wildlife, the environment and sustainable tourism.
-For this program Isabel is working in collaboration with the Children in the Wilderness Program in the Bobirwa District, which Isabel is currently the Eco Club coordinator for working alongside local Motswana teachers and volunteers.
+Around about the same time as Rhino Knights, the Earth Awareness’ community empowerment and development program all over Southern Africa kicked off, and to date the organization has been to approximately 66 schools educating and affecting about 23000 learners.
+This program has made great waves and is currently most active in Southern Botswana educating children and communities about wildlife, the environment and sustainable tourism.
+For this program Isabel is working in collaboration with the Children in the Wilderness Program in the Bobirwa District as the Eco Club coordinator, alongside local Motswana teachers and volunteers.

-Through another strong collaboration we work with one of the lodges in the area that is leasing the land from the community trust, thereby giving a platform to community members to make an income, providing employment opportunities and additional skills development in a very remote, rural area.
+Through another strong collaboration Earth Awareness Consulting has partnered with one of the lodges in the area that's leasing land from a community trust, thereby giving a platform to community members to make an income, providing employment opportunities and additional skills development in a very remote, rural area.
 This lodge focuses on a school holiday program bringing children from schools all over the world to this area of Botswana.
 The Tuli Wilderness program teaches the children about wildlife, conservation, sustainable community tourism as well as the local Botswana culture.
 This collaboration has also been the first in the area to bring ‘Elephant Art’ into the schools/communities, an initiative that was born out of the popular ‘Rhino Art – Let the children’s voices be heard’ initative by the Kingsley Holgate Foundation.

 Isabel is an adventurer, who explores the wilderness on horseback or foot!
 She has been priviledged to travel Africa and the world extensively, as a voice speaking for the people, mother nature and the animals she works with.
 She is an enthusiastic story teller, writer and public speaker, with the aim of sharing and gathering stories to inspire, empower and uplift the causes she passionately believes in.